patritzenfeld/flex-tasks/README.md

 # Flex-Tasks

 Runtime interpreted flexible exercises, mainly for use in [Autotool](https://gitlab.imn.htwk-leipzig.de/autotool/all0).
 Also automatic HTML form and parser generation for input data types.

 ## Contents

 The repository includes two packages.
 Directory `tasks` includes a collection of sample tasks and a test script.

 ### flex-task

 Supplies both a way to run tasks, as well as utilities to simplify the creation of said tasks.
-  - `Flextask.Types` defines task configurations and instances .
+- `FlexTask.Types` defines task configurations and instances.
 - `FlexTask.Interpreter` contains functions to evaluate such tasks at runtime.
 -  The remaining modules implement various utility functions and automations for creating tasks, for example:
-     - `Flextask.Generic.Form`  provides generic, composable input forms for most datas types.
+  - `FlexTask.Generic.Form`  provides generic, composable input forms for most data types.
-     - `Flextask.Generic.Parse` does the same for generic parsers.
+  - `FlexTask.Generic.Parse` does the same for generic parsers.

 ### flex-task-processing